 In some cases of bacterial meningitis, the bacteria spread to the meninges from a severe head trauma or a severe local infection, such as a serious ear infection (otitis media) or nasal sinus infection (sinusitis).

 Many different types of bacteria can cause bacterial meningitis.
-In newborns, the most common causes are Group B streptococcus, Escherichia coli, and less commonly, Listeria monocytogenes.
-In older kids, Streptococcus pneumoniae (pneumococcus) and Neisseria meningitidis (meningococcus) are more often the causes.
+In newborns, the most common causes are group B strep,E. coli, and less commonly, Listeria monocytogenes.
+In older kids, Streptococcus pneumoniae (pneumococcus) and Neisseria meningitidis (meningococcus) are often the causes.

-Meningitis symptoms vary, depending both on the person's age and the cause of the infection.
-The first symptoms can come on quickly or start several days after someone has had a cold, diarrhea and vomiting, or other signs of an infection.
+Meningitis symptoms vary, depending on the person's age and the cause of the infection.
+The first symptoms can come on quickly or start several days after someone has had a cold, diarrhea, vomiting, or other signs of an infection.

-Other symptoms of meningitis in infants can include:
+Other symptoms of meningitis in babies can include:

-jaundice (a yellowish tint to the skin)
+- jaundice (a yellowish tint to the skin)

-stiffness of the body and neck
+- stiffness of the body and neck

-a lower-than-normal temperature
+- a lower-than-normal temperature

 - a weak suck

-a high-pitched cry
+- a high-pitched cry

 Bacterial meningitis can be very serious.
 So if you see symptoms or think that your child could have meningitis, it's important to see the doctor right away.

-Someone with viral meningitis might need to be treated in the hospital, although some kids can recover at home if they are not too ill.
+Most cases of viral meningitis end within 7 to 10 days.
+Some people might need to be treated in the hospital, although kids usually can recover at home if they're not too ill.
 Treatment to ease symptoms includes rest, fluids, and over-the-counter pain medicine.

 If bacterial meningitis is diagnosed — or even suspected — doctors will start intravenous (IV) antibiotics as soon as possible.
 Fluids may be given to replace those lost to fever, sweating, vomiting, and poor appetite.

-Complications of bacterial meningitis might require further treatment (for example, anticonvulsants might be given for seizures).
+Complications of bacterial meningitis might need extra treatment.
 Someone with shock or low blood pressure might get more IV fluids and medicines to increase blood pressure.
 Some kids may need extra oxygen or mechanical ventilation if they have trouble breathing.

-Bacterial meningitis complications can be severe and include neurological problems, such as hearing loss, visual impairment, seizures, and learning disabilities.
+Bacterial meningitis complications can be severe and include neurological problems, such as hearing loss, vision problems, seizures, and learning disabilities.
 Because impaired hearing is a common complication, those who've had bacterial meningitis should have a hearing test after they recover.

-The heart, kidneys, and adrenal glands also might be affected, depending on the cause of the infection.
-Although some kids develop long-lasting neurological problems, most who receive prompt diagnosis and treatment recover fully.
+The heart, kidneys, and also might be affected, depending on the cause of the infection.
+Although some kids develop long-lasting neurological problems, most who get a quick diagnosis and treatment recover fully.

-Doctors now recommend that kids get vaccinated for meningococcal disease with a vaccine called meningococcal conjugate vaccine when they're 11 or 12 years old, with a booster shot at age 16.
-Kids older than 11 who haven't vaccinated also should be immunized, particularly if they're going to college, boarding school, camp, or other settings where they'll live in close quarters with others.
+Kids also should get the meningococcal conjugate vaccine (MenACWY) when they're 11 or 12 years old, with a booster shot at age 16.
+Kids older than 11 who haven't been vaccinated also should be immunized, particularly if they're going to college, boarding school, camp, or other places where they'll live in close quarters with others.

 In some cases, doctors may give antibiotics to anyone who has been in close contact with a person who has bacterial meningitis to help prevent infection.

-When to Call the Doctor
+When Should I Call the Doctor?

-A baby who has a fever, is irritable, and isn't feeding well also should be seen right away by a doctor.
+A baby who has a fever, is cranky, and isn't feeding well should be seen right away by a doctor.